rafae2k/rocketbank-mobile/README.md

 ### Difficulties

-- Learn and understand **_react navigation_** lib and how to work with nested screens and routes and correctly type it.
+- Learn and understand **_react navigation_** lib and how to work with nested screens and routes and correctly type them.

 - **_Typescript types_** and **_Eslint_** rules and configuration

-- **_Styled-components:_** was difficult to know that some styles didn't work on native that I was used on web development, like `gap` and different implementation of `flex`.
+- **_Styled-components:_** was difficult to know that some styles didn't work on native that I was used on web development, like `gap` and different implementations of `flex`.

-- Work with native components like, `FlatList` and `ScrollView`, `KeyboardAvoidingView`, as much the project was becoming more complex, and nesting components generated errors, like `ScrollView` inside a `ScrollView`.
+- Work with native components like, `FlatList` and `ScrollView`, `KeyboardAvoidingView`, as the project was becoming more complex, and nesting components generated errors, like `ScrollView` inside a `ScrollView`.

-- **_Debugging:_** was difficult to understand how to debug the app styles and state and setup flipper to work with expo.
+- **_Debugging:_** was difficult to understand how to debug the app styles and state and set up flipper to work with Expo.

 <p align="right">(<a href="#top">back to top</a>)</p>